novamostra/byopm/README.md

 Plug BYOPM to your computer using a micro usb cable, after about a minute a new network device will be automatically created and appear as connected.
 BYOPM hosts a Bitwarden instance which is required for managing your passwords and also emulates an ethernet network interface card in order to be accessible from your computer without any configuration.
 Bitwarden is accessbible using your browser at https://byopm.local.
 ## Bill of Materials

-1) Raspberry Pi Zero (Any version will be OK, but if you want to print the official BYOPM case avoid the H versions which include the 2.54mm pin header)
+1) Raspberry Pi Zero (Any version should be OK, but if you want to print the official BYOPM case avoid the H versions which include the 2.54mm pin header)
 2) Tactile Push Button 6 * 6 * 8 mm
 3) Raspberry PI Case [optional]